carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 has a few components:

 -   a unique id like `$3`
--   a list of interfaces, each of which may have name bindings
+-   a list of interfaces, each of which may have name bindings, or a type
 -   an optional `where` clause, and
 -   a list of dotted names with optional type-of-types.